 Thessaloniki is quite the gourmand.
-It is often referred to as being Greece’s foodie capital on account of the plethora of excellent restaurants that can be found here, each serving delicacies from across the country.
+It is often referred to as Greece’s foodie capital on account of the plethora of excellent restaurants that can be found here, each serving delicacies from across the country.

 Want to try traditional delicacies from Epirus or Lesvos but your travel schedule does not permit you the time to do so?
 You will be able to sample all of these cuisines from natives in Thessaloniki.

 This foodie theme is continued in Ano Poli.
-Some of the best loved Thessaloniki restaurants can be found tucked away down its unsuspecting side streets.
+Some of the best-loved Thessaloniki restaurants can be found tucked away down its unsuspecting side streets.

 The menu, like the atmosphere of Ano Poli itself, is an array of traditional Greek dishes with a contemporary, modern twist.
-From the outside, this place looks nothing to write home about.
+From the outside, this place looks like nothing to write home about.

 However, it serves some of the most mouthwatering dishes in town.
 Dishes served change depending on seasonality.
-Slow-cooked pork shank cooked in thyme, mushrooms with Cretan cheese and cured pork.
+Slow-cooked pork shank cooked in thyme, mushrooms with Cretan cheese, and cured pork.
 Not to mention a diverse selection of ouzos, tsipouros, and Greek alcohols to wash things down with.